SVDmodel/SVD/SVDModel/documentation/project_file.md

 #### `initialState.mode` (string)
 The setting define how the initial state of the vegetation is set up.
 Possible values are:
 * `file`: initial states are extracted from the table in `landscape.file`.
-The expected column names are `stateId` for the initial state, and `residenceTime` for the initial value of residence time.
+The expected column names are `initialStateId` for the initial state, and `initialResidenceTime` for the initial value of residence time.
 * `grid`: the initial state of the landscape is retrieved from raster file (settings `initialState.stateGrid`, `initialState.residenceTimeGrid`)
 * `random`: creates a random landscape (state: 1 - max-state, residence time: 0-10)